 A Southern California native, Baldonado grew up in San Gabriel and is known for her community work.
 She volunteers countless hours speaking to students about the importance of pursuing a college degree.
-Baldonado was a volunteer mentor for seven years with the Big Brothers, Big Sisters organization.
+Baldonado is a volunteer mentor with the Big Brothers, Big Sisters organization.

-In 2013, NBC4 and Baldonado joined forces with the Hispanic Scholarship Fund to establish the first-ever NBCUniversal/NBC4 Scholarship.
+When Baldonado was a student, she was a scholarship recipient of the Hispanic Scholarship Fund.
 She credits the organization with helping her earn a degree in Social Science from U.C.
 Berkeley.